mattools/.github/profile/README.md

 ### Generic Toolboxes

-* [MatGeom](https://github.com/mattools/matGeom): Matlab geometry toolbox for 2D/3D geometric computing
+* [MatGeom](https://github.com/mattools/matGeom): Matlab geometry toolbox for 2D/3D geometric computing.
-* [MatImage](https://github.com/mattools/matImage): Image Processing library for Matlab
+* [MatImage](https://github.com/mattools/matImage): Image Processing library for Matlab, that extends and complements the Matlab Image Processing toolbox.
+Provides functions for image fitlering, analysis, generation of phantoms...
 * [MatStats](https://github.com/mattools/matStats): Statistical Data Analysis Toolbox for Matlab.
-Provides a Table class similar to R's dataframe, as well a exloratory data analysis tools.
+Provides a `Table` class similar to R's dataframe, as well as exploratory data analysis tools.
+Some features require the MatGeom library.
-* [Matlab Image Class](https://github.com/mattools/matlab-image-class) (looking for a better name...): an Object-Oriented image processing library, used in the [ImageM](https://github.com/mattools/ImageM) application.
+* [Matlab Image Class](https://github.com/mattools/matlab-image-class) (looking for a better name...): an image processing library based on a single `Image` class.
+Manages various image types and dimensionalities, as well as spatial calibration.
+Used as basis of the [ImageM](https://github.com/mattools/ImageM) application.

 ### Standalone applications